umdfiresa2024/team-houston/README.md

 ### PM2.5 Data by PUMA

-We identify pollution reductions per station by organizing stations into the PUMAs they reside in and identify the PM2.5 reduction by PUMAs.
+Public Use Microdata Areas (PUMAs) are statistical geographic areas that partition each state into regions containing at least 100,000 people.
-PUMAs are Public Use Microdata Areas provided by the U.S. census.
-Here we use PUMAS 4602, 4603, and 4604.
+These areas are used for tabulating and disseminating census and American Community Survey (ACS).
+We queried ACS data for the year 2004 and 2008.
+We identify pollution reductions per station by organizing stations into the PUMAs they reside in and identify the PM2.5 reduction by PUMA.Here we use PUMAS 4602, 4603, and 4604.
 We identify the pollution reduction by PUMA by creating a new linear regression model including the MetroOpen:as.factor(PUMACE10) as a variable.

 ``` r
 mPM2.5 <- read.csv('PM2.5PollutionByPumaRegressionModel.csv')